nonono64qwertyu/SlowPythonKahootBot/README.txt

 Plans:
--I want to find an alternative way to interact with kahoot, other than Selenium, because it is slow
+-I want to find an alternative way to interact with kahoot, other than Selenium, because it is slow, for this purpose at least.

 ___________________________________________________________________________________________
       __                         _    _                                   ____